Jigsaw-Code/outline-sdk/README.md

 ## Tentative Roadmap

 The launch will have two milestones: Alpha and Beta.
-We are currently in pre-Alpha.
+We are currently in Alpha.
 Note that most of the code is not new.
 It's the code being used by the production Outline Client and Server.
 The SDK work is repackaging code from [outline-ss-server](https://github.com/Jigsaw-Code/outline-ss-server) and [outline-go-tun2socks](https://github.com/Jigsaw-Code/outline-go-tun2socks) in a way that is easier to reuse and extend.

 ### Alpha
 The goal of the Alpha release is to make it available to potential developers early so they can provide feedback on the SDK and help shape the interfaces, processes and tools.